 Felicia’s experience underscores the harsh reality many individuals face when seeking help for addiction: the stigma that pervades healthcare facilities.
 Her recollection of being looked down upon and talked down to reveals a fundamental barrier to recovery, one that often leads those in need to retreat

-Growing up in an environment marked by abuse—sexual, physical, and mental—Felicia turned to drugs as a means of coping with her pain, having never been taught healthier mechanisms to deal with her trauma.
-It was only after removing the toxicity from her life and allowing others to support her that she could begin to climb out of the depths of her addiction.
+Growing up in an environment marked by abuse, Felicia turned to drugs as a means of coping with her pain, having never been taught healthier mechanisms to deal with her trauma.
+It was only after removing the toxicity from her life and allowing others to offer her some support that she could begin her climb out of the depths of addiction.

 Her story emphasizes the critical need for compassionate care in healthcare settings, where providers must recognize the multifaceted nature of addiction and the deep impact early life experiences have on mental health.
 Most importantly, healthcare professionals must recognize those in recovery as human beings with hopes, dreams, and an inner strength that can be unlocked with the right guidance and support.

-Samantha reflects on how her challenging environment shaped her life.
-Growing up, she was raised by her mother, a single parent of five children with four different fathers, who struggled to provide stability.
+Growing up, Samantha was raised by her mother, a single parent of five children with four different fathers, who struggled to provide stability.
 They moved frequently and relied on government assistance, as her mother never held a job and was often in abusive relationships.
 Samantha witnessed both her mother's abuse and experienced sexual abuse herself, with drugs and alcohol constantly present in their lives.
 She feels that, unlike those who viewed addiction as a choice, she never truly had that option.

 During her pregnancy, having worked hard to overcome addiction and already on the MAT (Medication-Assisted Treatment) program, Samantha faced several scares.
 Each time she went to the hospital, disclosing her history of addiction immediately changed how she was treated.
 She noticed the nonverbal cues—residents squinting their eyes or their tone shifting—and they began asking questions that felt out of place.